namashworks/IPipe/README.md

 ---

-*Built with Gemini's multimodal video understanding · Designed for curious minds*
+*Built with Gemini's multimodal video understanding by Namash Aggarwal · Designed for curious minds*